ashish-r/rails-file-share/README.md

 ## Objective
 Build an online file sharing application using Rails.

-## Features
-**Note:** The UI mock-ups provided here are for ***representational purpose only***.
-You don’t need to abide by this design, but make sure all of the stated requirements are sufficiently met.

 This application should have the following features:

 ### User Management